 However, the tribe was able to move on its own due to a 2015 gaming compact with the state that authorizes Class III gaming, which the tribes say includes sports betting.
 Under this interpretation of the law, tribal casinos need no authorization from the state to offer sports betting on casino property.

-NM Racing Commission chairman and NM Gaming Control Board member Ray Willis once said he is “not a tremendous proponent of ambling everywhere.
+NM Racing Commission chairman and NM Gaming Control Board member Ray Willis once said he is “not a tremendous proponent of gambling everywhere.
 That’s just my personal feeling.
 I don’t do any sports betting myself.”

 However, Willis also did not sound totally against the idea.
 He also told the Albuquerque Journal that if New Jersey wins its Supreme Court case to end the federal prohibition, sports betting is “something we have to look at.
 And the legislature will have to look at it.”